 Marvel Avengers Academy

 A teenage version of the Wasp is playable in the game, voiced by actress Alexandra Daddario.
+She is recruited during the tutorial.

 Lego Marvel's Avengers